dfahlander/typeson/README.md

 # typeson.js
-Preserves types over JSON, BSON or socket.io
+Preserves types over JSON, BSON or socket.io.

-*Only 1.1 kb when minified and gzipped!*
+**Only 1.1 kb when minified and gzipped!**

 ```js
 {foo: 1}                        // {"foo":1}